by David Sheff

 Before World War Two, two Stanford graduates named Bill Hewlett and Dave Packard created a very innovative electronics company–Hewlett-Packard.
 Then the transistor was invented in 1948 by Bell Telephone Laboratories.
 One of the three coinventors of the transistor, William Shockley, decided to return to his home town of Palo Alto to start a little company called Shockley Labs or something.
 He brought with him about a dozen of the best and brightest physicists and chemists of his day.
 Little by little, people started breaking off and forming competitive companies, like those flowers or weeds that scatter seeds in hundreds of directions when you blow on them.
 And that’s why the Valley is here today.

-Playboy: What was your introduction to computers?
+DS: What was your introduction to computers?

 Jobs: A neighbor down the block named Larry Lang was an engineer at Hewlett-Packard.
 He spent a lot of time with me, teaching me stuff.
 The first computer I ever saw was at Hewlett-Packard.
 They used to invite maybe ten of us down every Tuesday night and give us lectures and let us work with a computer.
 I was maybe 12 the first time.
 I remember the night.
 They showed us one of their new desktop computers and let us play on it.
 I wanted one badly.

-Playboy: What was it about it that interested you?
+DS: What was it about it that interested you?
 Did you have a sense of its potential?

 Jobs: It wasn’t anything like that.
 I just thought they were neat.
 I just wanted to mess around with one.

-Playboy: You went to work for Hewlett-Packard.
+DS: You went to work for Hewlett-Packard.
 How did that happen?